 - Theory of Algorithms

-The class is taught by Princeton University computer science professors Kevin Wayne and Robert Sedgewick.
-Unlike other free online college courses with certificates, this class offers no such credentials.
-Nevertheless, 15% of enrollees report starting a new career upon course completion.
+One of the courses offered through prestigious universities, the class is taught by Princeton University computer science professors Kevin Wayne and Robert Sedgewick.
+Unlike other free college courses with certificates, this class offers no such credentials.
+Still, 15% of enrollees report starting a new career upon course completion.

 College: Harvard University